-Thanks to the hard work of our MP Correspondents, 27 MPs joined us at our annual MP Correspondent reception in Parliament.
+Thanks to the hard work of our MP Correspondents, dozens of MPs joined us at our annual MP Correspondent reception in Parliament on Wednesday 8 May.
 During the evening, MPs mentioned that the MP Correspondent scheme makes a difference, adds a personal touch and stands out from many emails that repeat the same thing.

 Our partners get to speak in Parliament

 The MP Correspondent scheme also gives our partners an opportunity to highlight their work.
 This year we were joined by Allister Philip, a local expert working in the Antilles region of the Caribbean.
 As the area is vulnerable to hurricanes, earthquakes and flooding, Allister trains communities, particularly young people, how to prepare and respond to disasters.

 Allister began by telling the assembled MPs and MP Correspondents about her experience of Hurricane Tomas in 2010, sheltering with others from the storm which tore their homes apart.
 She works to make sure that, next time disaster hits, people are more prepared.